yu-jeffy/sightseer-gpt-4v/README.md

 - **Ethical Conduct**: Utilize Sightseer in good faith for legitimate educational purposes that do not infringe upon the principles of academic integrity.
 - **Honesty**: Do not use Sightseer to engage in cheating, plagiarism, or any deceitful actions in an academic environment.
 - **Compliance with Policies**: Always comply with the rules and regulations set forth by your educational institution or testing body regarding the use of external assistance.

-**By using Sightseer, you agree to use it ethically, lawfully, and in compliance with your educational institution's rules on academic integrity and honesty.
-The creators of Sightseer will not be held responsible for any misuse of the tool or any repercussions that come from such misuse.**